sushrutmishra27/JavaScript-Beginners-Projects/README.md

 #### 4. Modal Popup
 This is modal project.
 Opens up a modal on click of button and closes it when clicked 'X'

+#### 5. Range Slider
+This is a simple slider that takes input in form or range and results is resizing of box.